S-Tubasa/AI-Anime-Arena/README.md

 - Setup instructions must be clearly stated.
   - For how to write, please refer to [this repository](https://github.com/S-Tubasa/Animagine_XL_3_1_Basic).
 - **Important**: Inference speed must be within around 20seconds on a graphics card equivalent to RTX 4090.
-  - Including loading time due to model size, it must be within around 20 seconds.
+  - Including loading time due to model size, it must be within 30 seconds.

 ## Data Usage
 - Currently under preparation